zawh4159/lammps/doc/src/bond_bpm_prony.rst

 must be provided:

 * :math:`a_T`             (unitless)

+If the *read/reference* keyword is used, bond data will restored from a prevoius reference point specified by a reference file that is read before the simulation, instead of initializing based on bonds current state.
+This allows for the redeclaration of bond coefficients, without redefining bonds reference state.
+Bond reference data is calculated by the single() function and can be accessed by the compute bond/local command.
+See the :doc:`Howto bpm<Howto_bpm>` for rules on formatting the reference file, including how to write reference files during a simulation.

 If the *store/local* keyword is used, an internal fix will track bonds that break during the simulation.
 Whenever a bond breaks, data is processed